 UNICC hosts an annual Common Secure Conference with the goal to bring its information security Clients and Partners Organizations together to increase the UN family circle of trust, share intelligence on cyber practices and provide feedback on UNICC Common Secure services.
 The multi-day workshop blends vendor and regional stakeholder sessions with feedback, presentations and input from participating Agencies.

-The Common Secure Annual Conference was held virtually between November 17-19 and November 23-25.
-There will be multiple 3-4 hour sessions on all days.
-Common Secure subscribers will be invited to the set of meetings.
-Please address queries to firstname.lastname@example.org.
+Common Secure Annual Conference 2020 was held virtually between November 17-19 and November 23-25.
+There were multiple 3-4 hour sessions on all days.
+Common Secure subscribers were invited to the set of meetings.
+Please address queries to email@example.com.

 There were over 100 participants from more than 30 UN Agencies and other international organizations.

 - Welcome – Sameer Chauhan, Director, UNICC